DanielMSchmidt/vergleichsportal/README.md

 Getting Started:
 ================

-You need to have rvm installed to run this project.
+You need to have rvm installed to run this project and [Redis](http://redis.io/topics/quickstart) must be installed.
 If you haven't installed ruby 1.9.3 yet, do

      $ rvm install ruby-1.9.3